Morris (surname)

-Morris is a surname of various origins though mostly of English, Irish, Scottish and Welsh origin.
-The surname ranked 53 out of 88,799 in the United States and 32 out of 500 in England and Wales.
+Morris is a surname of various origins, though mostly of English, Irish, Scottish and Welsh origins.
+In 2014, the surname ranked 39 out of 104,537 in England, and 55 out of 400,980 in the United States.

+According to the 1881 UK Census, the vast majority of people with the surname Morris were located in Lancashire (mostly in present day Greater Manchester), England (8723; 2516 per million); with significant concentrations in London, Glamorgan (or Wales as a whole), and the West Midlands.
+Now more widespread across the UK, a total of 95,101 individuals with this surname were recorded across the country in 2016.

+The German language has the equivalent Moritz, Morris can be used as a English translation.

 Origins

-Britain

-In England and Scotland, the name can be derived from the Old French personal name Maurice which was introduced to Britain by the Normans.
-It can also be derived from the Latin Mauritius, a derivative of Maurus.
-This name was used by several early Christian saints.
-Additionally the name Morris is of Anglo-Norman origin deriving from the "de Marisco" line (meaning "of the marsh" in modern English).
-In some instances the surnames Morris has been seen to derive from Morres, which is the plural topographical name for a "family living on the Morre" (moors).
-It is not a coincidence that the greatest concentration of the Morris name in England is found around Bolton-le-Moors, Lancashire; a county where topographical and place-name surnames dominate.
-In Wales, Morris is also found as a patronymic surname, deriving from meaning 'son of Morris'.

-Ireland
+Moors

+Morris can be derived from the personal name Maurice or Moreis.
+Meurig is the Welsh equivalent with Morus and Morys Anglicisations of the Welsh form also found.
+The name is traced through Middle English, Old French and Latin Mauritius 'Moorish, dark, swarthy'; from Maurus 'a Moor'.
+It was the name of the 3rd century Christian martyr Saint Maurice.

+Marshes

 Ó Muiris and, less commonly, de Moiréis in Irish; the Morris surname in Ireland is predominantly of Norman origin.
-It comes from the Norman 'de Mareys', 'de Marreis' and Latin 'de Marisco', i.e., 'of the marsh'.
+It comes from the Norman "de Mareys", "de Marreis" and Latin "de Marisco", i.e., "of the marsh".
 It is a common surname in many parts of the south of Ireland, especially in Kilkenny, Tipperary, Offaly, Laois, Cork and Limerick, where it is now anglicised as Morris.
 A family of the name settled, in 1485, at Galway and became one of the Tribes of Galway.
-It may also refer to 'descendant of Muiris' (sea-choice), a variant of Ó Muireasa.
+It may also refer to "descendant of Muiris" (sea-choice), a variant of Ó Muireasa.
 This was the name of a branch of the Uí Fiachrach who were formerly chiefs of a district on the southern shore of Sligo Bay, in the barony of Tireragh.

-Germany

-In some cases Morris is of German origin, as a variant of the German name Moritz.
+The name would later be adopted by the Morrises outside of Sligo.